USS Akron: Technical description

 The heart of the ship, and her sole reason for existing, was the airplane hangar and trapeze system.
 Aft of the control car, in bay VII, between frames 125 and 141.25, was a compartment large enough to accommodate up to five F9C Sparrowhawk airplanes.
-However, two structural girders partially obstructed Akron's aftmost hangar bays, limiting its capacity to three airplanes (one in each forward corner of the hangar and one on the trapeze).
+Two structural girders, though, partially obstructed Akron's aftmost hangar bays, limiting its capacity to three airplanes (one in each forward corner of the hangar and one on the trapeze).
 A modification to remove this design flaw was pending at the time of the ship's loss.

-The F9C was not the ideal choice, being designed as a 'conventional' carrier-borne fighter.
-It was heavily built to withstand carrier landings, downward visibility was not very good and it initially lacked an effective radio.
-But the primary role of Akron's airplanes was long-range naval scouting.
+The F9C was not the ideal choice, being designed as a "conventional" carrier-borne fighter.
+It was heavily built to withstand carrier landings, downward visibility was not very good, and it initially lacked an effective radio, but the primary role of Akron's airplanes was long-range naval scouting.
 What was actually needed was a stable, fast, lightweight scouting airplane with a long range, but none existed capable of fitting between the structural members and into the airship's hangar, as the F9C could.

-The trapeze was lowered through the T-shaped door in the bottom of the ship and into the slipstream, with an airplane attached to the crossbar by the 'skyhook' above its top wing, its pilot on board and its engine running.
-The pilot tripped the hook and the airplane fell away from the ship.
+The trapeze was lowered through the T-shaped door in the bottom of the ship and into the slipstream, with an airplane attached to the crossbar by the skyhook above its top wing, with its pilot on board and its engine running.
+The pilot tripped the hook, and the airplane fell away from the ship.
 On his return, he positioned himself beneath the trapeze and climbed up until he could fly his skyhook onto the crossbar, at which point it automatically latched shut.
 Now, with the engine idling, the trapeze and airplane were raised into the hangar, the pilot cutting his engine as he passed through the door.
-Once inside, the airplane was transferred from the trapeze to a trolley, running on an overhead 'monorail' system by which it could be shunted into one of the four corners of the hangar to be refueled and re-armed.
-Having a single trapeze raised two problems: it limited the rate at which airplanes could be launched and recovered and any fault in the trapeze would leave any airborne scouts with nowhere to land.
-The solution was a second, fixed trapeze permanently rigged further aft along the bottom of the ship at station 102.5 and known as the 'perch'.
-By 1933 a perch was fitted and in use.
-Three more perches were planned (at stations 57.5, 80 and 147.5) but these were never fitted.
+Once inside, the airplane was transferred from the trapeze to a trolley, running on an overhead monorail system by which it could be shunted into one of the four corners of the hangar to be refueled and rearmed.
+Having a single trapeze raised two problems; it limited the rate at which airplanes could be launched and recovered, and any fault in the trapeze would leave any airborne scouts with nowhere to land.
+The solution was a second, fixed trapeze permanently rigged further aft along the bottom of the ship at station 102.5 and known as the "perch".
+By 1933, a perch was fitted and in use.
+Three more perches were planned (at stations 57.5, 80.0, and 147.5), but these were never fitted.